justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; An important example of training a neural network through self-play is G. Tesauro's TD-Gammon developed during the 1990s [[12]](#7-references).
 His networks consisted of less than 5 hidden layers and 100 hidden units—networks orders of magnitude smaller than many modern networks.
 When training a model, each turn it would predict the win probability for each possible move, and then choose the move with the highest overall win probability.
 He then backpropogated the game result using a temporal-difference (TD) method, meaning that instead of comparing the predictions with the end result, they would be compared successively to each other in an attempt to minimize their differences.
 This approach showed remarkable success: An initial model achieved a strong intermediate ranking after 200,000 training games, and an enhanced model achieved a level of play only matched by the world's best players after 1,500,000 training games.

-&emsp; Another interesting example of learning through self-play is the work of DeepMind Technologies in the 2010s on Atari video games [[7]](#7-references), chess, and go [[2]](#7-references).
+&emsp; Another interesting example of learning through self-play is the work of DeepMind Technologies in the 2010s on Atari video games [[7]](#7-references), chess, and go [[9]](#7-references).
 They took advantage of greatly increased computer power and new image recognition methods, e.g., modern convolutional neural network architectures.
 This enabled to create a single model that was able to play multiple Atari games, along with a state-of-the-art chess playing bot, and, for the first time, a super-human level go playing program.
 When training their networks, they utilized various Monte-Carlo tree search (MCTS) algorithms, which would randomly choose moves that had not been visited many times before.

 &emsp; My approach to Catan directly builds on the research discussed above.
 I trained a residual neural network to predict whether a given player will finish first, second, or third; this is done using a TD-method combined with a simplified MCTS algorithm.
 I tested this approach in two settings: (1) with the board tiles and numbers fixed and (2) without the board fixed.
 In both trials, I disabled player-to-player trading while limiting the number of players to 3; I hope to train a more general model in the future.

 &emsp; In case (1), I created a network which won each game in an average of 73 dice rolls.
 Other analyses suggest the average number of rolls to win being in the range 60–70—for instance, in [[1]](#7-references), they counted an average of 71 rolls in a four person game.
 Hence, 73 rolls implies my model is a little slow, as a three person game should finish more quickly than a four person game.
 The slight increase in number of rolls could be attributed to disabling player-to-player trading.
 I also found that, by personally playing my model, it was better than an amateur player, but the network still struggled with late game strategy.
 It seems capable of occasionally winning, albeit not at a high rate.
-I think this can be fixed by additional training, but using what I had learned in training (1), I chose to focus my resources on developing model (2).
+I think this can be fixed by additional training, but, using what I had learned in developing this model, I chose to focus my resources on developing model (2).

-&emsp; In case (2), I am currently training the network.
-At the moment, it wins each game in 86 dice rolls.
-I will update this once it is done training.
+&emsp; In case (2), the network ended up being a bit slower, winning each game in an average of 86 dice rolls.
+In turn, this reduced the model from playing at an intermediate level and challenging for wins to a beginner level.
+I think that two possible ways to improve this model are either creating natural variables for the model to interpret (e.g., how many resources each settlement possition borders), or creating a larger with additional training time.
+The former seems more likely, as the later would likely require much more computational power than I had available.